usnistgov/feasst/buildtemplate/dev.rst

 * Include PDF version of manual in release tarballs
 * automate running of python testcases in same spirit as C++
 * Expose physical constants to the public API (in preparation of CODATA, etc)
+* Package FEASST as a Docker app
+* move unittests to testcases: ljmultilambda2D, ljnpt, NPTandLJvLJMulti, semigrand,